TabularEditor/TabularEditorDocs/te3/features/supported-files.md

 Creating and editing C# Scripts is one of Tabular Editor's biggest productivity features.

 These scripts can be saved as files with the .csc extension and loaded into Tabular Editor as well as saved as Macros.
+A [MacroActions.json local setting file](xref:supported-files#macroactionsjson) is maintained by Tabular Editor.

 This way, scripts can be reused without having to write them from scratch every time.
 The [script library](xref:csharp-script-library) is a good place investigate and reuse various examples of scripts as they demonstrate different features and functionalities of C#.